 Although the village scenes below are used to portray Suisun villages in the 2004 video by the City of Fairfield on "Fairfield, Our History", they actually portray an Ohlone village.
 They are by Michael Harney and were originally used to illustrate "The Ohlone Way" by Malcolm Margolin (1978).

 William Huff (1903-1993)

 William Gordon Huff is best known as the artist who in 1934 sculpted the statue of Chief Solano that today stands in front of the Solano County Events Center in Fairfield.
 He also worked on several art pieces in 1939 for the Golden Gate International Exposition (World's Fair) on Treasure Island in San Francisco.
 These included six dioramas for an exhibit by the Paleontological Museum of the University of California at Berkeley.
-Huff later made the Suisune Indian drawing below, and presented it in 1950 to Henry Camp, who was on the Paleontological Musem staff.
+Huff later made the two Suisune Indian drawings below, and presented them in 1950 to Henry Camp, who was on the Paleontological Musem staff.
 Camp was probably one of the people Huff had worked with on the World's Fair exhibit.
 Huff was also a close friend of Solano County historian Rodney Rulofson, and sculpted the memorial medalion for Rulofson that is displayed at the Pena Adobe and shown below and right.

 Georg Heinrich von Langsdorff (b.
 1773)